erashish41/react-vite-practice/01_react_vite/src/source.md

     and all its children
 - means if parent component is changed child component will also changes
 - if there is Sibling component they will not change if parent or child component changes

+17.DerivedState: Derived state refers to state that is derived from props.
+It's state that needs to be
+    updated whenever the props change.
+This is where getDerivedStateFromProps comes in.
+It allows you to update the state based on changes in props.

+- DS is used to find the data from array with useStates
+- DS1 is used to find the average and length of the data given in array

+18.Lifting State Up: in this pattern we move the state from child components to a common parent
+    component so that multiple child components can share and synchronize this state.
+- this allows data to flow down as props and actions(such as events) to flow up
+- when we have 2 or more components that need to share the same state, we should lift the state up to their nearest common parent.

+- onChange={(e) => setInputValue(e.target.value)}
+- (e) => setInputValue(e.target.value): This is an arrow function that takes an event object e as an argument.
+- e.target.value: This is the current value of the input element.
+- setInputValue(e.target.value): This updates the state variable inputValue with the new value of the input element.